pingidentity/ping-cloud-base/profiles/README.md

 # Development Notes

 Server Profiles are being built into the image process going forward.
 The SERVER_PROFILE_URL is used to specifically override defaults.
-You can find the original profiles to extend upon here: https://gitlab.corp.pingidentity.com/ping-cloud-private-tenant/ping-cloud-docker/-/tree/master/pingcloud-profiles
+You can find the new profiles here: https://gitlab.corp.pingidentity.com/ping-cloud-private-tenant/ping-cloud-docker/-/tree/master/pingcloud-profiles

-Use the following steps for customizing server profiles during development.

 1. Create a local branch and make your server profile changes in that branch.